bitblip/cse2421tldr/content/posts/lecture-2.md

 **Slides** : [Intro To C](https://osu.instructure.com/courses/95904/files/folder/Zoom_Lectures/Class%20slides?preview=28368861)

 C is **procedural**, compiles to machine code that runs directly on the hardware.
 Direct manipulation of memory, no garbage collection.
-Memory leaks occur when memory is missmanaged.
+Memory leaks occur when memory is mismanaged.

 RAM is finite.
 64 bit address spaces,  use 42 bits, 2^42 bytes (~4TB) of max RAM.